greg-raven/grus/_posts/2013-04-18-if-rubios-amnesty-is-so-great-why-is-he-lying.md

 \[...\]

 If you think Republicans are Hispandering now, wait until the children of 20 million illegal aliens start to vote.
-Rubio’s amnesty isn’t just bad for America, it’s the end of America.
+Rubio's amnesty isn't just bad for America, it's the end of America.

 [Read the full article here](https://www.wnd.com/2013/04/if-rubios-amnesty-is-so-great-why-is-he-lying/#Q1HuJkZ6J9kEcsqI.99).